-APNA POSITION STATEMENT: Whole Health Begins with Mental Health
+APNA POSITION STATEMENT Whole Health Begins With Mental Health

-Mental health and substance use disorders negatively impact our productivity as a nation.
-Sound mental health is foundational to physical health and allows people to build and strengthen, in partnership with providers of care as needed, their own long-term physical health and well-being.
-Improved mental health ensures resilient, healthy communities which meaningfully contribute to society as a whole.
+Mental health and substance use problems continue to negatively impact our productivity as a nation.
+Mental health drives wellness.
+Sound mental health provides the stable foundation upon which a person can build, in partnership with providers of care as needed, their own long-term physical health and well-being.
+This in turn leads to healthy communities which meaningfully contribute to society.